Virgen

 Virgen is a municipality in the district of Lienz in the Austrian state of Tyrol.
 It includes part of the Virgen valley in the Venediger Group mountain range, and extensive parts of the municipality are in High Tauern National Park.
 The history of the area goes back to 500 BC, when copper mining played an important role.
 After the end of the Roman period Slavs settled in the Virgen valley, who were gradually assimilated by Baiuvarii settlers beginning in the 8th century.
 The simultaneous Christianization of the area led to the creation of one of the first parishes in the region.
 During the Middle Ages Virgen was a part of Carinthia and the County of Gorizia, and by 1500 it was annexed by Tyrol.
 With a population of 2,200 (as of January 1, 2020), Virgen is the fifth largest community in east Tyrol in terms of population.
 Agriculture and tourism both play important economic roles, but a lack of jobs and structural problems lead to a very high commuter rate.
 Virgen has won awards for being the most beautiful municipality in Tyrol several times.

 Geography

 Location

-Virgen lies in northern East Tyrol and has an area of 88.8 km^{2} being the sixth larges municipality in Lienz district.
+Virgen lies in northern East Tyrol and has an area of 88.8 km^{2} being the sixth largest municipality in Lienz district.
 With around 42 km^{2} being part of High Tauern National Park, almost half of the municipality's area is under nature preservation.
 Virgen comprises the eastern part of the Virgen valley, through which the Isel river flows, from the Isel gorge to the village (part) of Mitteldorf.
 Because the Isel is pushed to the right side of the valley by the Virgen alluvial cone, all the settlements in the valley are to the left of the river with the exception of Welzelach.
 The highest point in the municipality is Hoher Eichham (3371 m) in the Venediger Group.
 Also, the highest mountain in the Lasörling Group, the Lasörling (3098 m), is on the border of the municipality.